 But what does 'national identity' mean, how do we understand it, and how can we be a part of a conversation that seems to be run by politicians and the press?

 Responding to a recent debate with Melanie Phillips on the History Matters blog, the University of Sheffield's historians are finding out.

 Scientists from The University of Sheffield feature in a new film from the Foreign Office explaining how having a diverse workforce is helping them to tackle global problems.

 Our Centre for Assistive Technology and Connected Healthcare (CATCH) is one of five institutions from the UK to be part of the Foreign Office’s Global Britain campaign.

 Advice about the EU referendum result

-Following the EU referendum, we now know that the UK has voted to leave the European Union.
-Many of you will have strong feelings about this decision and deep concerns about what it will mean for the future of our continent, our country and our University.
+Following the triggering of Article 50 of the Treaty on European Union (EU), the UK and the EU have two years to negotiate arrangements for the UK’s withdrawal.
+The expectation is for the UK to remain a full member of the EU during this time.
+Many of you will have strong feelings about the decision to leave the EU and deep concerns about what it will mean for the future of our continent, our country and our University.

 Our University is a community of international scholarship which includes many citizens of other EU countries.
 We know our students and staff will have many questions about what this will mean for them personally, as will all those who are directly involved in work dependent on EU collaboration and funding.

-On EU advice page, we will answer some of the most commonly asked questions about the impact the EU referendum result will have on our University, staff and students.
-This information will be extended in the coming weeks and months as we know more.
+On our EU advice page, we will answer the most commonly asked questions about the impact the decision to leave the EU will have on our University, staff and students.
+This information will be updated as and when we know more during the negotiation period.

 You can also email us your questions at: firstname.lastname@example.org